 The principal activities of the Company are the financing of group companies and the holding of investments in subsidiaries and associates engaged in two business segments: Exploration & Production (E&P) and Oil Service.
 E&P activities are presented through an investment in associate company.
-Oil Service activities are mainly presented through the subsidiaries.
+Operating activities are in the Oil Service segment.